arkency/posts/posts/2016-09-30-minimal-decoupled-subsystems-of-your-rails-app.md

 So we should only apply this tactic where it benefits us more than it costs.

-But I assume that if you decided to separate some sub-systems of your applications into separate, indepdent, decoupled units, you already weighted the pros and cons.
+But I assume that if you decided to separate some sub-systems of your applications into indepedent, decoupled units, you already weighted the pros and cons.
 So now, we are talking only about the execution.

 ## About the cost